Frequently Asked Questions

 My child wants to get involved in climbing - what is the best way?

 In August 2009 we launched the Oklahoma Climbing Club as a means for youth from ages 5-18 to learn and develop climbing skills.
 The Club meets twice a week, Mondays and Wednesdays from 4:30-6:20 pm.
-There are three experienced climbers/coaches which run the Club and work with the kids to develop fundamental safety and climbing skills.
+There are three experienced climbers/coaches which run the Club and work with the kids to develop fundamental technique and climbing skills.
 The Club operates on a month-to-month registration basis and enrollment is limited to 15 climbers per month.
 Cost is $95/month.
 For additional information you may contact the gym.

 What is the Touchstone Youth Project?